CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
-* The HTTP method for this feature is PUT which the client would take a class from the list and add it to their personal schedule pool
-* There are no required parameters for this feature
-* The body for this feature would contain the name of the class so it can be sorted and added to the clients personal schedule pool
+* PUT /user/"id"/pool
+* Parameter: none
+* Body: JSON of course names, semesters, categories, credits
-* The status code would be "200 OK" if compiled properly
+* The status code would be "200 OK" if works
 * There would be no response for this feature
+* Errors: insufficient credits, not proper selection of core and elective courses

 ### QA
 Expected Output: Program has a add courses button respective to the personal schedule pool